-- We learn in many different ways. - No single way of learning fits everything to be learned. - Some ways of learning fit some kinds of skills better than others. - People have different learning styles and preferences. - Understanding comes from linking learning to people's own lives, experience, and previous knowledge. - Understanding comes from thinking about what you are learning. - Practising is an aspect of all learning, since it helps skill development. - The 'interactive approach' to learning does not replace the earlier approaches, but includes useful aspects of each. - To deliver good quality learning, the teacher needs to work with all these things.
+- We learn in many different ways. - No single way of learning fits everything to be learned. - Some ways of learning fit some kinds of skills better than others. - People have different learning styles and preferences. - It is easier and better for people to learn in a way that helps them understand. - Understanding comes from linking learning to people's own lives, experience, and previous knowledge. - Understanding comes from thinking about what you are learning. - Practising is an aspect of all learning, since it helps skill development. - The 'interactive approach' to learning does not replace the earlier approaches, but includes useful aspects of each. - To deliver high quality learning, the teacher needs to work with all these things.

-F. Assessment task
+H. Assessment Task

+Examples are what make general points real.
 Answer these questions to give examples of the summary points.

-- I. We learn in many different ways.
-Name three ways we learn. - 2.
+- 1. We learn in many different ways.
+Name three ways we learn: - 2.
 No single way of learning fits everything to be learned.
 Name at least two ways of learning that are useful in the subject you hope to teach. - 3.
 Some ways of learning fit some kinds of skills better than others.
-What is a good way of learning a practical subject? - 4.
-People may have different learning styles and preferences.
+What is a good way of learning a practical subject?
+Pick one. - i.
+Lecture and test - ii.
+Drawing and questions - iii.
+Demonstration and practise - iv.
+Discussion and feedback - 4.
+People have different learning styles and preferences.
 How can knowledge of learning styles be used by the teacher to support learning? - 5.
-Understanding comes from linking learning to people's own lives, experience and existing knowledge.
+It is easier and better for people to learn in a way that helps them understand. - i.
+Understanding comes from linking learning to people's own lives, experience, and existing knowledge.
+How did we do that in this unit? - ii.
+Understanding comes from thinking about what you are learning.
 How did we do that in this unit? - 6.
-Understanding comes from thinking about what you are learning.
-How did we do that in this unit? - 7.
-Practice is an aspect of all learning, since it helps skill development.
-Give an example from your life or from school where practice developed your skill.
+Practising is an aspect of all learning, since it helps skill development.
+Give an example from your life or from school where practise developed your skill.